-The OTA transmitter spurious emissions limits are specified as TRP per RIB, unless otherwise stated.

-The OTA transmitter spurious emission limits for FR1 shall apply from 30 MHz to 11 GHz, excluding the SAN transponder bandwidth BWSAN and the frequency range where the out-of-band emissions apply.
+The OTA transmitter spurious emission limits for FR1-NTN shall apply from 30 MHz to to the 5th harmonic of the upper frequency edge of the DL operating band., excluding the SAN transponder bandwidth BWSAN and the frequency range where the out-of-band emissions apply.

 NOTE 1: The lower limit and upper limit are as per ITU-R recommendation SM.329, Table 1: For systems operating within 600 MHz and 5.2 GHz, the lower limit is 30 MHz and the upper limit is the 5th harmonic of the higher frequency.